chain-lib/chain-lib/packages/cardano-api/README.md

 ```
 CardanoAPI.Send.send: ({ address, amount, assets, metadata, metadataLabel }: Send) => Promise<string>;
 ```
 This allows you to send items from the users address to another address.
 Some examples are below.
 Adderess is a human readable bech32 address.
-Amount is a number.
+Amount is a number which is in ADA.
+The value is not in lovelace, the value is in **ADA**.
 Metadatalabel is a number, with a default to 721.
 ```
 await CardanoAPI.Send.send({
         address: "addr1qyzu9rqav3su8duqwz8eadj60 5ldx3qcpfm0e4epc3rffmw09arg9qq Hqd7hlrg64xp5uwmqry3h24np7xqfcXy09gtqh228zy",